 Maru Baked Goods is a result of the encounter between two extremes creating Japanese-inspired pastries with a Brazilian touch.
 Maru is the launch of an experiment but, above all, a flavourful celebration of cultural diversity.

 10 am – 1pm

 September 2, 16

-The Café-Marché Petite-Bourgogne seeks to make fresh produce affordable to neighbourhood residents, while encouraging local growers.
-The Santropol Roulant Farm collaborates with the Café-Marché Petite-Bourgogne, and sell low-cost vegetables during the peak summer months.
+The Café-Marché Petite-Bourgogne seeks to make fresh produce affordable to neighbourhood residents while encouraging local growers.
+The Santropol Roulant Farm collaborates with the Café-Marché Petite-Bourgogne, to sell low-cost vegetables during the peak summer months.